kpfleming/ansible-powerdns-auth/README.md

 Ansible modules which can be used to manage zones and other content in [PowerDNS Authoritative servers.](https://www.powerdns.com/auth.html)

-Open Source software: Apache Software License 2.0
+Open Source software: Apache License 2.0